pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  List of content types to skip during the repository publish.
  If unspecified, all types will be published.
 Valid values are: rpm, drpm, distribution, errata, packagegroup.

+``force_full``
+Boolean flag to indicate whether or not publish should be done from scratch.
+If unspecified the incremental publish will be performed when possible.